MWMjr/DesignPatterns/README.md

 #### Prototype
 #### Singleton
+*Purpose*
+Ensure that a component is created only once

+*When to use*
+When it doesn't make any sense for multiple copies of a class to exist.
+For instance, a class that creates objects, or a class that represents a database connection or repository.

 ## Structural Patterns
 These are the patterns that define new ways to compose objects for new functionality.
 #### Adapter